For your safety: Masks are still recommended at Hillsboro Medical Center and all clinics.

 Price change for COVID vaccines and tests

-When the COVID-19 Public Health Emergency expires on May 11, 2023, COVID vaccines and tests may no longer be free of cost to you.
+As of May 11, 2023, COVID vaccines and tests may no longer be free of cost to you.
 Check with your health plan to see what they cover.
 Hillsboro Medical Center will bill you for what your insurance doesn’t pay.
 Vaccines will still be free for Medicare, Medicaid and Children’s Health Insurance Program.

 COVID-19 Vaccine Information and Locations